kiran-dudyala/grpc-poc/README.md

 `node client --unary 23` to start the client with unary (takes 2 params [name, id])

-`node client --server-streaming` to start the client with server streaming
+`node client --server-streaming null` to start the client with server streaming (takes 2 params [name, null])

 ## TODO